 Similar to the link, the element is img, which tells Google you have an image to display.
 The src part is the path of the image and tells the web gods where to find your image.

-There are several attributes that can be used with images including width and height, title, alt, and styles.
+Several attributes can be used with images, including width and height, title, alt, and styles.

 The alt attribute is important if the picture cannot be displayed.
-It provides alternative text in place of the image.
-It's also good for SEO reasons too.
+It provides an alternative text in place of the image.
+It's also suitable for SEO reasons too.

 <img src=”greatimage.jpg” alt=”This would display instead” />